GEO vs. SEO: What apartment marketers need to know

 Structured data is not a new concept.
 SEO professionals have long known its importance in helping search engines understand who you are, where you are and what you offer.
 Schema.org, launched in 2011, was designed to improve structured data as search engines became more sophisticated.

-While rich snippets have largely been replaced by AI overviews in Google’s new Search Generative Experience (SGE), structured data remains critical.
+While rich snippets have largely been replaced by Google’s AI overviews, structured data remains critical.
 It helps both generative engines and traditional search engines provide more accurate and relevant answers to user queries.

 Personalization & relevance